rawsashimi1604/kong-dbless-helm-setup/managing-config-file.md

 Link to medium article: <https://surenraju.medium.com/gitop-approch-to-configuration-management-in-kong-dbless-mode-bf0f9fc0a68e>

 - Provide some sort of json schema to validate the configuration (validate at both merged, and individual configuration files)

+- For synchronization, use a sidecar container or cron job every x seconds to send http request to `/GET config`, if different from our main config (which can be pulled from Git repo), we can generate an alert whilst `/POST config` to sync.

 - Split declaration into multiple files
 - `global` file, globally declared plugins: